-Schools will have prepared students to deal with and report incidents that they feel uncomfortable with during their work placement.
-They will also make sure that the provisions for child protection are suitable and conform to the guidance provided by the Department for Education.

-Employers should take account of child protection issues and will be asked to agree to accept the Child Protection "Statement of Principles" including:
+Schools/APA will have prepared students to deal with and report incidents that they feel uncomfortable with during their work placement.
+They will also make sure that the provisions for child protection are suitable and conform to the guidance provided by the DfE and set out in the Services for Children, Families and Adults Work Experience Policy & Guidelines.
+Employers should take account of child protection issues under the Criminal Justice and Court Services Act 2000 in that it is essential that no employee who has been disqualified from working with children is a "direct supervisor" for a student on a work placement.
+Employers will also be asked to agree to accept the Child Protection "Statement of Principles".

 Physical contact There may be occasions when you need to touch a young person (i.e. guiding a hand or arm) during a task or whilst training but this should be kept to a minimum.
 Disqualification Employers are required by law to protect children from harm and employees are required under the Criminal Justice and Court Services Act to declare that they are disqualified from working with children.
 Supervision Those placed immediately in charge of a young person should be confident in dealing with young people, be mature, yet capable of putting them at ease.
-Behaviour and relationships It is important that young people are reassured and helped to feel comfortable and confident in their new surroundings.
+It is important that young people are reassured and helped to feel comfortable and Behaviour and confident in their new surroundings.
 However, relationships should remain professional and avoid becoming too familiar.
 Never permit 'horseplay' which may cause embarrassment or fear.
-Be aware that younger employees may not understand the boundaries between professional and social conduct.
+Be aware that younger employees may not understand the boundaries between relationships professional and social conduct.
+Social Media Employees working with young people should not divulge their personal contact details, initiate or accept social media 'friend' requests from students or communicate via any form of social media.
 Environment Where possible, avoid being alone in an isolated or closed environment with a young person.
-If one to one contact is used either do this in a public area or in a room with the door open so you are visible from outside Travel Ensure that there is a known destination and check in time with a third party when a young person is travelling alone with an adult during the placement.
-It is a good idea to make available a mobile phone in such a situation.
+If one to one contact is used either do this in a public area or in a room with the door open so you are visible from outside Ensure that there is a known destination and check in time with a third party when a young Travel person is travelling alone with an adult during the placement.
+It is a good idea to make available a mobile phonein such a situation.
 Disclosure Young people may disclose confidential information to a work colleague that gives rise to concern for their physical or emotional safety.
 If this arises, the employee should speak to the student's Supervisor, a Manager or a Senior Colleague who must contact the Work Experience Co-ordinator or Head teacher at the school.
+The person contacting the school must keep a record of what was reported.
+In an emergency if the school cannot be contacted then contact the Cornwall Multiagency Referral Unit T: 0300 1231 116 Intuitiageticy Neterral Offic 1.
+USUU 1231 110